Chicago Bulls legend Rodman sends SPAL striker Petagna bizarre video | Goal.com

 The Bulls have re-entered the public eye in recent weeks thanks to the success of The Last Dance documentary, leading SPAL's Petagna to pay out to hear from Rodman in a video he later shared on Instagram.

-The 24-year-old, however, may have been surprised to hear Rodman refer to him as a woman and suggest he may some day face the legend's daughter on the field.
+The 24-year-old, however, may have been surprised to hear Rodman suggest he may some day face the legend's daughter on the field.

 "Andrea, isn’t it amazing?”
 Rodman stated in the 30-second clip.